m-decoster/RsGenetic/README.md

 [![License Apache](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](./LICENSE)

 ## Summary and Features
-RsGenetic is a simple framework for executing a genetic algorithm in Rust.
+RsGenetic is a framework for executing genetic algorithms in Rust.
+It is designed to have a simple but modular API.
-This library is not yet feature-complete.
-It currently offers a sequential implementation that can run genetic algorithms with a limited set of selection algorithms.
-The goal is to provide at least one parallel implementation, to optimize these implementations, and to provide more selection algorithms if needed.

 ## Examples and Documentation
 Documentation is available [here](http://m-decoster.github.io/RsGenetic).